SharedSignals June 2024

 stream_id

 • REQUIRED.
-The stream whose status is being updated.
+A string identifying the stream whose status is being updated.

 status